Julia Dyson Hejduk

 "The Baylor Classics Department is a vibrant community united by its love of the ancient world.
 We have a national reputation as one of the largest and best departments in the country, with huge undergraduate enrollments in our language classes (for beginning Greek and Latin, often triple or quadruple those at top-ten programs).
 Our upper-level offerings are correspondingly rich and diverse.
 The faculty are all extremely dedicated both to their subject and to their students, who tend to be among the brightest and most successful at the university.
 Many of our graduates have gone on to win choice fellowships at Ivy League and other excellent graduate programs; many have shared their passion for the ancient world by becoming Latin teachers; others have gone on to top law schools and medical schools.
 And we know how to throw a great party: thousands of high school students and dozens of teachers have enjoyed our annual Latin Day, and in Spring 2014 hundreds of Classicists from all over the country came to our campus for the annual meeting of CAMWS."

-Books and Collections
+Books and Edited Volumes

 - 2020.
 The God of Rome: Jupiter in Augustan Poetry.
 Oxford University Press.

 - 2017.
 Happy Golden Anniversary, Harvard School!
 Special issue of Classical World (111.1).
 Editor and author of introduction.
+Podcast: https://www.press.jhu.edu/news/blog/two-sides-virgil

 - 2014.
-The Offense of Love: Ovid's Ars Amatoria, Remedia Amoris, and Tristia 2.
+The Offense of Love: Ars Amatoria, Remedia Amoris, and Tristia 2.
 University of Wisconsin Press.

 - 2008.
 Clodia: A Sourcebook.
 University of Oklahoma Press.